hsiafan/httpdump/README.md

 parse_pcap -v test.pcap
 # display http req/resp headers and body which type is marked is text/html/xml.. and other text types in resp's headers
 parse_pcap -vv test.pcap
-# display http req/resp headers and bodys, as long as not being judged as binary content
+# display http req/resp headers and body, as long as not being judged as binary content
 parse_pcap -vvv test.pcap
-# display and attempt to do urldecoding and formatting json output
+# display and attempt to do url decoding and formatting json output
 parse_pcap -vv -b test.pcap
 ```
 In addition, you can use the -p/-i to specify the ip/port of source and destination, will only display http data meets the specified conditions: